-TVET teachers are at times unclear about teaching methods that are conducive to developing transferable skills in students.
-There is a vague notion that student-centred teaching is the right direction to pursue, however, teachers may need support in developing teaching methods that foster a skillset commensurate with both national development objectives and occupational needs.
+TVET teachers are at times unclear about teaching methods that are conducive to developing transversal skills in students.
+There is a vague notion that student-centred teaching is the right direction to pursue, however, teachers may need support in developing teaching methods that foster a skill set commensurate with both national development objectives and occupational needs.